Cookie Policy

 Cookie Name Expiration Time Description

-_ga 2 years Used to distinguish users.
+_ga 2 years

 Third Party Cookies

-When you visit our websites you may notice some cookies that are not related to us.
-When you visit one of our pages containing embedded content, such as a video hosted on YouTube, you may be sent cookies from these third party websites.
+When you visit our website, you may notice some cookies that are not related to us.
+When you visit one of our pages containing embedded content, such as a video hosted on YouTube, you may be sent cookies from these third-party websites.
 Information on how YouTube uses cookies can be found on the Google privacy pages.
-Some of our web pages include Twitter streams.
-These use cookies, set by the service provider.
-Go to the Twitter Privacy policy page for further information.
-Disclaimer: We have no control over the setting of these cookies set by third parties.
-If cookies concern you, it’s best to check the third-party websites for more information about their cookies and how to manage them.

-To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, by visiting www.aboutcookies.org.
+To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.aboutcookies.org.
 This link will take you to another website that is opened in a new window.
 Per our Terms of Use, are are not responsible for the content of the external websites.

 If you have questions or concerns regarding this policy please contact us at brightoncentre@brighton-hove.gov.uk